 As none of the Year 2 tests are strictly timed this removes an element of pressure from the children.
 We will be working on a fluid timetable in order to allow every child the best opportunity for success.
 We will not be using the school hall but some of the smaller rooms around the school with small groups of children in each as this will make it easier for the children to focus.
-Tests will be spread over the mornings of the week beginning the 15 of May with plenty of time for brain breaks and rest between each.
+Tests will be spread over the mornings of the week with plenty of time for brain breaks and rest between each.

 Pupils who are ill on the day of a SATs test will be able to sit it within one week.

 If there are any problems please let us know, we want all the children to feel that they can do their best.
 Many thanks for your continued support, please do come and see me if you need any further clarification.